-A powerful DSP-like CPU delivers top performance through an elegant implementation of a fine-grain parallel, very-long instruction word (VLIW) architecture.
+The TM-1300 CPU delivers top performance through an elegant implementation of a fine-grain parallel VLIW architecture.
 Its five issue-slot instruction length enables up to five simultaneous operations to be scheduled into a single VLIW instruction.
 These operations can simultaneously target any five of the CPU's 27 pipelined functional units within one clock cycle.
 Most common operations have their results available in one clock cycle; more complex operations may have multicycle latencies.